 Developed a multimedia informational center for the Israel Museum, Jerusalem, a number of multimedia CD-ROMs, and database-driven web applications.

-One of the main developers of Twisted, a Python networking framework that is used by Apple, Justin.tv, TweetDeck, and Lucasfilm among others.
+One of the original developers of Twisted, a Python networking framework that is used by Apple, Justin.tv, TweetDeck, and Lucasfilm among others.
 Worked on the core networking package (TCP, UDP, SSL, and multicast) and protocol implementations, e.g. HTTP/1.1.
-Author of a number of smaller projects, including a C++ integration layer for Twisted.

 Patent #6662198 for Method and system for asynchronous transmission, backup, distribution of data and file sharing, with Prof. M. Satyanarayanan.